ID-BPHC/AUGSD-TD/README.md

 ## Project Structure

 The project follows a portal based structure.
-Instruction Division provides it's services in the form of web portals which can be enabled/disabled from time to time.
+Timetable Division provides it's services in the form of web portals which can be enabled/disabled from time to time.
 The current state of a portal is stored in a MongoDB collection (`portals`).

 #### Portal Types
 1. Admin Portals `routes/admin/portals` & `views/admin/portals`